 The pain of that was immense.

-But in failing to kill myself, I had given myself a new chance at life.
+But in failing to kill myself, I gave myself a new chance at life.

 I was one of the lucky ones.
-I was given the help, support, love and understanding that I needed most.
-I had a great psychiatrist and I have a wonderfully loving family.
+Fortunately, I was given the help, support, love and understanding that I needed most.
+I had a great psychiatrist and I have a wonderful and loving family.
 I may have felt lonely and isolated in my sadness but I was never alone.

 Then a year or so later I met a man.

-A man who could forgive me for all that had past.
-A man who could see the pain and would take my hand and lead me away from it.
-A man who could see the girl I was and not the depression.
-A man who loved me.
+This man could forgive me for all that had past.
+He could see the pain but chose to take my hand and lead me away from it.
+He saw the girl I was and not the depression that sometimes consumed me.
+And we fell in love.

 But I am one of the lucky ones.

-Ps.
-If you are feeling depressed and you feel that you only have one way out then PLEASE, PLEASE reach out for help.
+If you’re feeling depressed and you feel that you only have one way out then PLEASE, PLEASE reach out for help.
 There is no weakness in admitting how you feel.
 Talk to someone.
 Please phone The Samaritans on 08457 90 90 90.
-They are there 24 hours a day, 7 days a week, 365 days a year.
+They are open 24 hours a day, 7 days a week, 365 days a year.

-PPS.
-If you are worried about a friend or family member and need advice about depression or suicide then there are some fantastic charities that can help.
+If you’re worried about a friend or family member and need advice about depression or suicide then there are some fantastic charities that can help.
 Mind, The Samaritans and Rethink all have online resources and phone numbers that you can call.